TobleroneBill/ExtendoClip/README.md

 Main Features:
 Automatically copies all items from clipboard to a list, which can be accessed later (like windows key + v)

+ISSUES:
+the subwindow that pops up on ctrl+` seems to be really buggy.
+I CBA to fix right now, so when i fix ill upload a fixed version.
+I would avoid using it for now since it sucks.
+Going to migrate to PyQt I think, since hopefully that has a better time building through pyinstaller, and i can fix my issues here

 This list can:
 - Be saved to a file